MamboBryan/newsletter/newsletter/2025-03-31/index/index.md

 ### The Android Architecture [feat.
 The Linux Kernel]

 ![The Android Architecture [feat.
-The Linux Kernel]](../assets/Featured.webp)
+The Linux Kernel]](../assets/The%20Android%20Architecture.webp)

 If you are an Android Engineer, then you are probably familiar with The Android Architecture, right?
 However, we both know that you only cram it just to pass those interviews, right? 😉 What if we promised you a faster and more enjoyable way to not only learn but internalise it? 🤯 What if there was a series of articles that used fun analogies to help you learn more about The Android Architecture? 😨 What if that series actually exists and you are about to find out more about it? 😱

 Alright alright, enough talk and more showing.
 This month's feature is a series of Medium articles by our very own [Emmanuel Muturia™](https://x.com/emmanuelmuturia) 🤓.
 For the past month, he has been relentlessly 😮‍💨 publishing weekly articles and posts that take the reader on a deep dive into each component of The Android Architecture.
 To embrace his obsession with Cars and stuff 🏎️, he used analogies on the same to break down the technical concepts so if you are at the slightest bit intrigued by this then your journey starts [here](https://medium.com/@emmanuelmuturia/5fd3213d4eb2)...

+While you are at it, consider checking out [more of his work](https://linktr.ee/emmanuelmuturia).
+Trust us.
 You will thank us later...

 ## Before You Go 🏃‍♂️